MCA-Project2022/ruith-desktop/README.md

 # ruith-desktop
-A user friendly document converter(docx to epub) that has rich accessibility.
+A cross-platform and user friendly GUI document converter for that provides rich accessibility.